End of 'Merkron': EU's power couple prepares to bow out

 WRANGLING

-During their time together, the "Merkron" tandem managed historic crises from Britain's departure from the European Union, Donald Trump's norm-shredding US presidency, to the Covid-19 pandemic.
+During their time together, the "Merkron" tandem managed crises from Britain's departure from the European Union and Donald Trump's norm-shredding US presidency to the COVID-19 pandemic.

-There were differences and friction along the way -- over EU economic policy, Russian gas, Brexit and arms sales -- which were thrashed out in regular phone calls and meetings, often ahead of EU summits.
+There were differences and friction along the way - over EU economic policy, Russian gas, Brexit and arms sales - which were thrashed out in regular phone calls and meetings.

-"They are very different, but they both have a methodical character and a way of working that is not that far removed, which has created confidence," Europe Minister Clement Beaune, who has witnessed the pair up close since 2017, told AFP.
+"They are very different, but they both have a methodical character," Europe Minister Clement Beaune, who has witnessed the pair up close since 2017, told AFP.

 EU SUCCESS